Read more about the Citizen Advisory Panel in the 2018/19 annual report (PDF, 1.5MB).

 Volunteer Cornwall is a charity dedicated to developing social action across the Duchy.
 They have teams who work with hundreds of organisations and thousands of individuals to engage, promote and enhance volunteering opportunities in a wide variety of areas, particularly in health and care.

 Ian has a practical and academic background in community and economic development, complex systems, learning and behaviour change, both in the UK and overseas.
 He has been active for many years in assisting with health and care colleagues to look at ways to improve people’s wellbeing and make services more effective and efficient.
 As a CAP member, Ian is very keen to hear what is happening across Cornwall from the community context as well as to share ideas about health and care service development.

 Nikki has more than 20 years of experience in advocacy, place-based regeneration, social justice, high impact community events and supporting people in some of the country’s most deprived communities, most recently as the director for premier league football club Tottenham Hotspur’s Foundation.

 She has previously worked alongside the public sector to support people with long-term conditions both within acute care settings and in their community.

 Louise is the patient and public involvement assistant in NHS Kernow’s communications and engagement team.
-Louise provides administrative support to the Citizen Advisory Panel.
+Louise provides administrative support to the CAP.